chbandeira/flutter-todolist/README.md

 A Flutter mobile application developed with Firebase as backend.

-It is a To Do list which stores items in the Firebase Database to be seen in real-time among users.
+It is a To Do list which stores items in the Firebase Database to be seen in real-time among authorized users.

 ## Languages and Frameworks